morph-l2/morph-doc/docs/quick-start/2-wallet-setup.md

 ### MetaMask

-You can install MetaMask from their [official website](https://metamask.io/download/).
+- Installation: MetaMask can be installed from their [official website](https://metamask.io/download/).

-You need to import the  configurations to your MetaMask wallet.

-To do this, click "add to wallet" buttons on the Morph Testnet homepage.

-This will import the chain ID and RPC URLs for the Morph Testnet.
+- Importing Configurations: To set up MetaMask for Morph Testnet, click the "add to wallet" buttons on the Morph Testnet homepage.
+This will automatically import the chain ID and RPC URLs for the Morph Testnet.

-Morph testnet usuing Ethereum sepolia testnet as the underlying L1 and it is configured on Metamask by default.
-To show it, click "Show/hide test networks" in the MetaMask network selection dropdown menu.
+- Using Ethereum Sepolia Testnet: Morph Testnet utilizes the Ethereum Sepolia testnet as its underlying L1, which is already configured in MetaMask by default.
+To access it, enable "Show/hide test networks" in the MetaMask network selection dropdown.

 ### Manual network configuration